Your Yoga Nidra Practice

 When one is blocked, you feel it.
 When the system is flowing, you feel that too.

-We put together a guide that explains all seven in depth — what each one governs, what imbalance looks like in daily life, and a full yin yoga sequence to work the whole system on your mat.
+What each one governs, what imbalance looks like in daily life.
+It also includes a full yin yoga sequence to align the whole chakra system on your mat.